Winnie59/Food-Tarot/readme.md

 ![Page Match](images/start4.jpeg)

-- If the remaining time ran out, will have to retry again.
+- If the remaining time ran out, will have to try again.

 ![Page Match](images/start5.jpeg)